BushraSaleem98/Portfolio_website/src/blogs/Free_Roadmap.md

+---
+title: "Becoming a SOC Analyst Without Breaking the Pocket"
+slug: "free-soc-roadmap"
+tag: "CAREER"
+date: "2025-02-01"
+cover: "/blog-images/soc-roadmap.jpg"
+description: "A complete free roadmap to become a SOC Analyst without spending money."
+---

-Becoming a SOC Analyst Without Breaking the Pocket: A Complete Free Roadmap
+# Becoming a SOC Analyst Without Breaking the Pocket: A Complete Free Roadmap

 Breaking into Cybersecurity—especially the SOC Analyst role—often looks expensive.
 Paid bootcamps, certifications, and labs can cost hundreds or even thousands of dollars.
 But the truth is this: